Skip to content

 data_vals = floquet_analysis.run()

 data_vals is a dictionary containing all quantities computed during the call to run().
 This includes the overlap with the "ideal" displaced state, which can be plotted to reveal "scars" in the drive frequency and amplitude space where resonances occur.
-Additionally we compute the Blais branch crossing analysis to understand which states are responsible for ionization.
-See the tutorial notebook under Examples on the left to see how to plot and visualize these quantities.
+This part of the analysis is based on Xiao, Venkatraman et al, arXiv (2023), see Appendices I and J. Additionally we perform a so-called branch analysis to understand which states are responsible for ionization, based on Dumas et al, arXiv 2024.
+See the tutorial notebooks under Examples on the left for example applications of the analysis, how to plot and visualize the computed quantities, etc.

 Citation¤